-- (a) (U) The Coast Guard has developed a three-tiered system of MARSEC levels to guide security measures under various threat conditions.
-The international community also uses a three-tiered advisory system that is consistent with the MARSEC levels used by the Coast Guard.
-The Department of Homeland Security (DHS) replaced the color-coded Homeland Security Advisory System (HSAS) with the National Terrorism Advisory System (NTAS).
-This system will communicate information about terrorist threats by providing timely, detailed information to the public, government agencies, first responders, airports and other transportation hubs, and the private sector.
-NTAS Alerts do not automatically lead to changes in MARSEC level. - (b) (U) MARSEC levels advise the maritime community and the public of the level of risk to the maritime elements of the national transportation system.
+- (c) (U) The Coast Guard uses a three-tiered system of MARSEC Levels pursuant to the Maritime Security regulations in 33 C.F.R. part 101.
+The international community also uses a three-tiered security levels consistent with the MARSEC Levels used by the Coast Guard.
+MARSEC levels advise the maritime community and the public of the level of risk to the maritime elements of the national transportation system.
 Ports located in [INSERT THE NAME OF THE LOCAL COTP ZONE] will respond to changes in the MARSEC level by implementing applicable measures specified in this plan.
-Similarly, as specified in the direction to change the MARSEC level, vessels and facilities required to have security plans under 33 CFR Parts 104-106 shall implement the measures specified in their security plans for the applicable MARSEC level. - (1) (U) MARSEC Level 1 is the level of security for which minimum appropriate protective security measures shall be maintained at all times.
-Unless otherwise directed, each port, vessel, and facility shall operate at MARSEC Level 1. - (2) (U) MARSEC Level 2 is an elevated level of security for which appropriate additional protective security measures shall be maintained for a period of time as a result of heightened risk of a transportation security incident (TSI). - (3) (U) MARSEC Level 3 is the highest level of security for which further specific protective security measures shall be maintained for a limited period of time when a TSI is probable, imminent (although it may not be possible to identify the specific target), or has already occurred.
+Similarly, as specified in the direction to change the MARSEC level, vessels and facilities required to have security plans under 33 C.F.R.
+Parts 104-106 shall implement the measures specified in their security plans for the applicable MARSEC level. - (1) (U) MARSEC Level 1 is the level of security for which minimum appropriate protective security measures shall be maintained at all times.
+Unless otherwise directed, each port, vessel, and facility shall operate at MARSEC Level 1. - (2) (U) MARSEC Level 2 is an elevated level of security for which appropriate additional protective security measures shall be maintained for a period of time as a result of heightened risk of a transportation security incident (TSI). - (3) (U) MARSEC Level 3 is the highest level of security for which further specific protective security measures shall be maintained for a limited period of time when a TSI is probable, imminent (although it may not be possible to identify the specific target), or has already occurred. - (d) (U) The authority to raise or lower the MARSEC Level resides with the Coast Guard Commandant, normally in consultation with the DHS Secretary.
+MARSEC level changes are usually promulgated via the Coast Guard chain-of-command through Execute Orders (EXORDs).
+EXORDs customize the MARSEC response based on the circumstances associated with the threat that is driving the change in security posture.
+MARSEC Level changes may apply nationwide, to a geographic region, or a port.
+EXORDS can also be used to direct specific PWCS activities, without directing a change in the MARSEC level.
+EXORDs implementing MARSEC level changes may focus on Coast Guard-only activities, when appropriate.
+At other times, MARSEC changes/directed